adamboss95/MYDFIR-30day-Challenge/30_SOC_Challenge_MyDFIR/Day 24 Setting Up and Configuring OS Ticket.md

 1. **Basic Installation**:

     - Enter the help desk name, admin username, and password.
-    - Create a new database in PHP MyAdmin named `challenge-db`.
+    - Create a new database in PHP MyAdmin named `MyDFIR-db`.

 2. **Database Configuration**: